mr-wizman/Manifest-for-Node/README.md

 #### `server.staticLocations`

-Array of JSON objects.
+Array of objects.
 Each object describes an Express static location.

 Example: